1kevgriff/kevgriffin.v4/blog/2022-01-11 SignalR Mastery Year In Review.md

 excerpt: "In 2021, I released SignalR Mastery on Udemy.
 After the first year, I wanted to take a moment to reflect on my journey of building and releasing the course."
 ---

-Last week marks the first anniversary of my course, `SignalR Mastery`, which I launched on Udemy on January 11th, 2021.
+Last week marks the first anniversary of my course, SignalR Mastery, which I launched on Udemy on January 11th, 2021.

 In private, I've been pretty detailed on the experience of building this course.
 After a year in, I wanted to be open with the community on what I've picked up building and supporting this course.